RamCharanThota/Udacity_Robotic_ND_Proj4_MapMyWorld/README.md

 ### Motivation
 To consolidate the robotic concepts learned in the Udacity Robotics Nanodegree and get a hands-on experience of working with _C++, ROS, Gazebo simulation enviroment_.

-### Structure

-There are two main packages within this repository

-#### 1.my_robot
-         my_robot package contains a mobile robot URDF file, Gazebo world, and the white ball files.
-#### 2.ball_chaser
-        ball_chaser package contains two main ROS nodes. first one, the process_image node is responsible for identifying the white ball- position in a given image. and then drive_bot node will drive the robot to follow the white ball based on the information coming from the process_image node.

 ### Prerequisites and Dependencies